Tobiazkareem/printf/README.md

 You don’t have to handle field width
 You don’t have to handle precision
 You don’t have to handle the length modifiers
+Task 0
+Write a function that produces output according to a format.